codegeeks-ir/codegeeks-ir/README.md

 # About

-This jamstack website project is made using [nextjs][] for Computer Association of Urmia University of Technologies; Considering License, You are able to use this project to create website for your Computer Association as well.
+This jamstack website project is made using [nextjs][] for Computer Association of Urmia University of Technologies; Considering License, You are able to use this boilerplate project to create website for your Computer Association as well.
 Components and layouts, all are React based.
-Any contributions are welcome, specially for React developers with huge community !
+Any contributions are welcome, specially for React developers that supporting each other in their huge community !

 ## Requirements